 Factual error: During the movie, Doug watches video from the previous Olympic competition.
 The skaters are shown performing in a darkened arena lit by spotlights.
 Special lighting effects like this are not allowed in competition.
 All competitions take place in a brightly lit arena.

-Factual error: When Mina is with Dracula within Dr. Seward's room, she is wearing a white nightgown through which, at times, you can see her tiny underwear (more visible when he confesses to be Dracula and she is upset about him having killed Lucy - turning her into a vampire), in a fashion that would not be likely to be worn by women in the late 19th century.
+Factual error: When Mina is with Dracula within Dr. Seward's room, she is wearing a white nightgown through which, at times, you can see her tiny underwear (best seen when he confesses to be Dracula and she is upset about him having killed Lucy), in a fashion that would not be likely to be worn by women in the late 19th century.
+(01:37:55)

 Factual error: The baby is expanded to approximately fifty times his height, width and girth but it's explicitly stated that he retains his orginal mass.
 This means he will have the same volume as one hundred and twenty five thousand babies of his original size, but will weigh the same as before he was enlarged!
 That child is going to weigh much less than the volume of air he displaces.
 He's going to float away.

 Factual error: The Nina, Pinta, and Santa Maria are shown starting back for Spain at the end of the first voyage.
 In fact, the Santa Maria had wrecked by this time; the return voyage would be made only by the Nina and the Pinta.

 Factual error: At the very end of the movie, the Pope gives the nuns a standing ovation.
 The other people seated in the box with him should have immediately risen at this time.
 Instead, the man seated to his left looks up at him, seeing that the pontiff has stood, but makes no movement to join him on his feet.